eriksf/ollama_test/README.md

 # Ollama test

-A simple slurm script to fire up a LLM with Ollama and interact with it.
+A simple slurm script to fire up an LLM with Ollama and interact with it.

 ## Prerequisites